National Lampoon's Pucked

 National Lampoon's Pucked (also known as Pucked, and National Lampoon's The Trouble with Frank) is a 2006 American sports comedy film starring Jon Bon Jovi in the main role.
 This is the last film directed by Arthur Hiller before his death in 2016.

 Plot

-Frank Hopper (Bon Jovi) is a former lawyer, who receives a credit card in the mail, and believes he's hit the jackpot.
+Frank Hopper is a former lawyer, who receives a credit card in the mail, and believes he's hit the jackpot.
 It's not long before he's working his way toward financing his dream - an all-woman hockey team.
 He's also put himself in debt to more than $300,000.
 He winds up in court when his plan backfires.